-Notes to the Core Financial Statements (including pensions disclosures) (pages 17-71)
+Notes to the Core Financial Statements (including pensions disclosures) (pages 17-76)

-The Collection Fund (pages 72-73)
+The Collection Fund (pages 77-79)

 This account records all transactions relating to Council Tax and Business Rates.
-The government introduced a new Business Rates Retention Scheme for 2013/14, and more information is provided below.

 Council Services

 The Council's services and activities vary widely, covering homelessness and housing services, the collection of refuse, recycling, leisure and recreation, car parking, planning services, cemeteries, environmental health and many other services.
 More details of these services and the main achievements of the Council and its performance can be found in the Council's website. (www.havant.gov.uk)